 I also added a circular name tag with Isabella’s name on it because what tween doesn’t want things that are personalized?

 The necklace was just lovely!
-I know she will love it, and I hope that when she is a mom, she can add her own kiddos’ names on nametags to her necklace.
+I know she will love it, and I hope she can add her kiddos’ names on nametags to her necklace when she is a mom.
 The silver chain is durable, and the little freshwater pearl is simply the final perfect detail to add a touch of elegance and whimsy to the necklace.